n8n-io/n8n-docs/docs/choose-n8n/faircode-license.md

 n8n was until 17 March 2022 licensed under Apache 2.0 with Commons Clause.
 Commons Clause was initiated by various software companies wanting to protect their rights against cloud providers.
 The concept involved adding a commercial restriction on top of an existing open source license.

-However, the use of the Commons Clause as an additional condition to an open source license, as well as the use of wording that is open to interpretation, created some confusion and uncertainty regarding the terms of use.
+However, the use of the Commons Clause as an additional condition to an open source license, as well as the use of wording that's open to interpretation, created some confusion and uncertainty regarding the terms of use.
 The Commons Clause also restricted people's ability to offer consulting and support services: we realized these services are critical in enabling people to get value from n8n, so we wanted to remove this restriction.

 We created the Sustainable Use License to be more permissive and more clear about what use is allowed, while continuing to ensure n8n gets the funding needed to build and improve our product.